 Snuggle up with your baby and a durable board book to make bedtime reading much more relaxing.
-As a book lover, it’s hard for me to watch my baby rip, gnaw, and chew on traditional picture book pages, which, unfortunately, are just made of paper.
+As a book lover, it’s hard for me to watch my baby rip, gnaw and chew on traditional picture book pages, which are just made of paper.

 Board books to the rescue!
-Made of more durable cardboard, board books are the perfect companion for nighttime reading to babies.
-A couple of criteria are helpful to keep in mind when selecting a bedtime board book as opposed to a daytime one for reading.
+Materials made of more durable cardboard board books are the perfect companion for nighttime reading to babies.
+A couple of criteria are helpful to remember when selecting a bedtime board book instead of a daytime one for reading.

-First, the length of the book is important.
+First, the book’s length is important.
 A board book for bedtime should be relatively short.
-Most likely, or hopefully, baby is sleepy.
-Therefore, it would be difficult to follow along with a longer or more detailed story.
+Most likely, or hopefully, the baby is sleepy.
+Therefore, it would not be easy to follow along with a longer or more detailed story.
 Second, the engagement and interactive factors of the book are key for bedtime.
-A nice balance between engaging, but not too interactive to give the baby more energy is a great goal when picking a bedtime board book.
-One way to ensure that your little one stays engaged is to have your baby face you instead of holding the book in front of them with their back to you, while reading at bedtime.
+A nice balance between engaging but not too interactive to give the baby more energy is a great goal when picking a bedtime board book.
+One way to ensure that your little one stays engaged is to have your baby face you instead of holding the book in front of them with their back to you while reading at bedtime.

-Below I have compiled 10 of my family’s favorite board books to read at bedtime.
+Below, I compiled 10 of my family’s favorite board books to read at bedtime.
 We have read these books multiple times a night with our nine-month-old son!
-Each recommended book includes a brief description and a suggestion for a way to extend the reading experience.
+Each recommended book includes a brief description and a suggestion to extend the reading experience.